theemadnes/e2m-gateway-api-01/README.md

   - name: http # list the port only so we can redirect any incoming http requests to https
     protocol: HTTP
     port: 80
+    allowedRoutes:
+      kinds:
+      - kind: HTTPRoute
+      namespaces:
+        from: Same # only allow the HTTP route for this namespace, and only for redirect purposes
   - name: https
     protocol: HTTPS
     port: 443